ebeshero/scienceFiction/docs/project4.md

 ### Phase 3:
 Begin developing more networks as you are reading, creating more Google Sheets and visualizing them in Kumu.
 Your networks may visualize any kinds of relationships you note are important, and you may create multiple networks as you are reading.
 For example, one network may track physical interactions between individual Human and Oankali characters in *Lilith’s Brood*.
 Another might concentrate on representations of species difference and similarity: what traits do humans and Oankali share in common?
 How many distinct kinds of Oankali forms are there?
 What traits are confined distinctly to one group or another?

+For Digital Project 4, construct a detailed network (based on either The Handmaid's Tale or Lilith's Brood).
+Your network should include
+* at least 20 distinct elements,
+* at least two different Types of elements (using the Type column)
+* no more than four distinct Types.
+*
+You may establish connections in any way you wish.
+Connections can be made according to shared tags and/or roles (using the Tag or Role column), and/or using the Connections tab, which permits you to form particular connections between elements.
+Use the network analyzer to supply network statistics to give you different sizes of nodes and to help organize your plot.
+Experiment with the Social Network Analysis function to give you metrics that help size your nodes, give weight to your connections, and organize the final graphs you choose to submit and write about for this assignment.
+This part of the assignment is due before class on T 11/5.

 ### Phase 4: Analysis and Reflection: Essay
+Begin the writing process by thinking about the decisions you made in graphing.
 Remember that any visualization is going to filter the readings based on what you decided to plot, but you have been in control of the filtering process.

 Carefully inspect the networks you have made, and note patterns that look significant in the relationships you have graphed.
 Now, survey your visualization.
 (In the process of doing this, you may want to add some nodes and connections to make sure you have been as complete as you can be in what you decided to show about the text.
 You may also want to revise the way you are displaying your graph based on network statistics and the advanced editing options, to change the size and shape of your nodes and edge connections.)
 If you have updated or changed your links to your Google Sheets or your Kumu graphs, be sure to update your links on [our Google Sheet directory](https://docs.google.com/document/d/1nbu16hTnIl2d8RTl3aniPZ2fmAfVMSS3dZxdivAUpVU/edit?usp=sharing).